Domlr/githubsearch/README.md

 > React app to search Github profiles.
 This app uses the Context API along with the useContext and useReducer hooks for state management.
 This is a practice app I followed and studied from an online course.

 ## Usage
-You can find the deployed site add https://githubfinder0123.netlify.com
+You can find the deployed site at https://githubfinder0123.netlify.com

 Alternatively you can run it locally -